adslbarxatov/BatchImageConvertor/README.md

 .pal (JASC)                    +             +               Own codec
 .aco                           +             -               Own codec
 .ase                           +             -               Own codec
-.bmp                      Extracting     Replacing           Own codec .pcx, .pcc                Extracting         -               Own codec
+.bmp, .dib, .rle          Extracting     Replacing           Own codec .pcx, .pcc                Extracting         -               Own codec

 * All of these extensions (except palettes) are allowed in the input folder.
 Other ones will be ignored